docutils/docutils/docutils/README.txt

 Releases & Snapshots
 ====================

-Putting together an official "Release" of Docutils is a significant effort, so it isn't done that often.
-In the meantime, the Subversion snapshots always contain the latest code and documentation, usually updated within an hour of changes being committed to the repository, and usually bug-free:
+While we are trying to follow a "release early & often" policy, features are added very frequently.
+Since the code in the Subversion repository is usually in a bug-free state, we recommend that you use the current snapshot (which is usually updated within an hour of changes being committed to the repository):

 * Snapshot of Docutils code, documentation, front-end tools, and
   tests: http://docutils.sf.net/docutils-snapshot.tgz